-- Weigh idler alignment Verify weigh idler alignment is as accurate as possible.
+Weigh idler alignment

+Verify weigh idler alignment is as accurate as possible.
+Use a straight edge along the edges of the idlers to measure.
 Improper alignment is the most common mechanical problem affecting scale accuracy.
-Contact the factory if you find a problem. - Material build up on weigh section or pulleys. - Belt mis-tracking. - Load cell bolts loose. - Speed sensor coupling, pulley, or idler slippage. - Material build-up between the weigh idler and feeder frame. - Load cell shipping bolt (orange) never removed. - Head or tail pulley too high or low, relative to idler/slider bed alignment.
-The head and tail pulleys should be at least 1/8" lower than the approach and retreat slider idlers.
+Contact the factory if you find a problem here.

+- Material build up on weigh section or pulleys. - Belt mis-tracking. - Belt too tight - Load cell bolts loose. - Speed sensor coupling, pulley, or idler slippage. - Material build-up between the weigh idler and feeder frame. - Load cell shipping protector (orange) never removed. - Head or tail pulley too high or low, relative to idler alignment.
+The head and tail pulleys should be at least 1/8" lower than the approach and retreat idlers.

-The Milltronics weigh bridge and feeder requires no routine maintenance.
-Periodic housekeeping and follow-up calibration on a routine schedule allows continuing high accuracy performance from the scale.
+Periodic housekeeping and follow-up calibration on a routine schedule allows continuing high accuracy performance from the scale and weigh feeder.

-Alignment of the weigh idler with the approach and retreat sections is of paramount importance for accurate weighing.
+Alignment of the weigh bridge with the approach and retreat idlers is of paramount importance for accurate weighing.
 Periodic measurement to verify alignment is recommended.

 Depending on accuracy expectations and operational constraints, the frequency of routine maintenance will vary from application to application.
-The maintenance schedule on page 18 is recommended by Milltronics, Inc. to maintain top performance and accuracy of the system.
+The maintenance schedule on page 18 is recommended by Milltronics to maintain top performance and accuracy of the system.
 An eight (8) hour day operating schedule, moderate weather conditions, and a reasonably clean environment, are assumed for the recommended maintenance.
-A longer operating day, severe weather or dusty conditions will dictate a more rigorous maintenance schedule.
+A longer operating day, severe weather or dusty conditions will dictate a more rigorous maintenance schedule